fastoch/Learning-to-learn/README.md

 ## Focus vs Diffuse Mode

 The most efficient way of learning is by going back and forth between these 2 modes.
-Our brains need us to focus then rest, focus then rest, ...
+Our brain needs us to focus then rest, focus then rest, ...
 Avoid multitasking.

 ## The science of sleep